I’ve been an advocate on working remotely for over 15 years now.

 While cofficing is not for everyone, you need to spend at least two weeks working remotely in order to get used to the culture.
 If you get an extra week in the summer working on a pet project, or traveling for a month while having to work in the meantime, give it a shot and see how it goes.

-And if you’d like to know more about productive cofficing, read the Coffice Resort and tell me how does it work for you.
+And if you’d like to know more about productive cofficing, read the Coffice Resort and tell me how it works for you.
 I’ll answer your comments here and hopefully, you’ll become a fellow Cofficer, too!